Faculty & Staff

 Areas of Expertise

-clinical psychology; cognitive-behavioral treatments of anxiety; treatment processes and mechanisms
+clinical psychology; cognitive-behavioral and acceptance and mindfulness treatments of anxiety; treatment processes and mechanisms

 PhD, University of Nebraska – Lincoln